 - “zzzz…hey, you’re snoring…” whispers my spouse…Oh Yes, I can easily fall asleep at church or in class or wherever I need to sit still and be quiet.

 - “BOYS!
 YOU NEED TO PICK THESE THINGS UP!
-HOW MANY TIMES DO I HAVE TO TELL YOU!” “um, mom, you don’t need to yell…”said the boy. – Become irritable and easily snap at people, especially family members
+HOW MANY TIMES DO I HAVE TO TELL YOU!” “um, mom, you don’t need to yell…”said the boy. – Become irritable and easily snap at people, especially at family members

 - Simply feel like crap